Things to Declutter Your Home Fast

 • I paid good money for this.

-• My mother-in-law gave this to me, I can’t get rid of it.
+• My mother-in-law gave me this—I can’t get rid of it.

-• I can sell this and make a fortune!
+• I could sell this and make a fortune!

 Quote: Happiness is a place between too little and too much.